nwabuezenonso/PDF-Generator/README.md

 ## Project Setup
 Open two different terminals: <br/>
-1.Go into the client directory and run npm start <br/>
+1.Go into the client directory and run<br/>
+npm start <br/>
-2.Go into the server directory and run nodemon index.js
+2.Go into the server directory and run <br/>
+nodemon index.js

 Open http://localhost:3000 with your browser, fill in some details and wait for the result.